samayunPathan/scrapy-assignment-w3/README.md

 # Trip Scraper

-This Trip Scraper project involves building a Scrapy web crawler that fetches location data from an AJAX API, selects a random place, and scrapes hotel details like title, photos, rating, latitude, longitude, room type, price, and city.
-The scraped data is saved in a PostgreSQL database using SQLAlchemy.
+The Trip Scraper project involves building a Scrapy web crawler to extract data from Trip.com.
+The crawler randomly selects three out of five headers—Popular Hotels in the United Kingdom, Popular Hotels Worldwide, Popular Cities in the United Kingdom, Popular Cities Worldwide, and Top Luxury 5-star Hotels.
+It scrapes hotel details such as the title, photos, rating, latitude, longitude, room type, price, and city.
+The scraped data is then stored in a PostgreSQL database using SQLAlchemy.